 The buildings and structures of American communities and architectural history from mostly the mid-19th through the mid-20th century have been made by largely anonymous persons from imagination, from what they saw or lived or loved, from at-hand materials and in-hand skill.
 The structures reveal a widely shared desire and ability of makers to render their house, town, or vision -- and significantly yield as well

-a clear and manifest area of American expression.
+a clear and manifest area of American material culture and expression.

 Most seem to come from a band arching from Minnesota and Wisconsin through Iowa, Illinois, Indiana and Ohio into Pennsylvania -- source of the largest number -- and New England.
 The South and West have yielded few.
 Most are made of wood and other materials readily at hand.
 Some, testing skill and no doubt patience, are made of tin or less tractable heavier metals.
 The main colors -- red, green, yellow, and